 Janoshik COA verifier.

-Look up a Janoshik certificate against our local mirror of the public test database, or an Ascension Peptides batch ID against their published catalog COAs.
-Four modes: by test ID, vendor + compound, batch ID, or Ascension batch.
-200 Janoshik records + 56 Ascension records indexed; mirror last refreshed May 6, 2026.
+Look up a Janoshik certificate against our local mirror, an Ascension Peptides batch ID against their published catalog COAs, or a Particle Peptides batch by its Liquilabs verification URL.
+Five modes: by test ID, vendor + compound, Janoshik batch, Ascension batch, or Liquilabs ar_uid.

 Verify a COA